Shaquem Griffin continues to inspire on cusp of NFL debut

 RENTON, Wash.
 (AP) — Twelve-year-old Logan Powell was already a die-hard Seattle Seahawks fan, even growing up in a household with a Steelers-loving dad.

-If possible, Powell’s fandom of the Seahawks was amplified when Seattle selected Shaquem Griffin in the fifth round of the NFL draft last spring.
+If possible, Powell’s enthusiasm for the Seahawks was amplified when Seattle selected Shaquem Griffin in the fifth round of the NFL draft last spring.
 Powell didn’t know who exactly Griffin was before the Seahawks selected him.
 He just knew there was a college player with one hand who wanted to play in the NFL.

 “I was like ‘Ah, that would be cool if he was on the Seahawks,'” said Powell, who wears a prosthetic left leg.
 “And then he was drafted by the Seahawks.”